|

 colours in this type of coat is attenuated

-untill it disappears during the growth.
-In some
+until it disappears more or less during the

 can still be recognised in adults.